wthrowe/rfcs/text/0000-osstring-string-interface.md

   section if there is any substring containing that byte that is a valid UTF-8 encoded character.
-The self-synchronization property of UTF-8 guarantees that there can be at most one such substring for a give byte.
+The self-synchronization property of UTF-8 guarantees that there can be at most one such substring for a given byte.
 These code points are treated as Unicode characters, and all other bytes are treated as non-Unicode.
 Note that this means that any byte with value less than 128 will be interpreted as Unicode.

 ## `OsString`